 Tuition for various instruments in individual/group lessons is provided and charged-for instructors with group sizes up to four.

 Modern Foreign Language

-We currently study Spanish from Year 2.
+We currently study Spanish in all year groups.

 Sex and Relationships Education